algomo/knowledge-base/docs/docs/data-sources/Understanding Data Sources.md

 ## Intents: Training Your Bot

-Intents are among the most commonly used data sources.
-They serve as the foundation for training your bot to respond to queries.
+Intents are question and answer pairs that are used to train your bot.
+They are a simple and effective way to teach your bot how to answer questions.
 Users can create intents, and these can be assigned to specific bots.
 A bot can be associated with multiple intents, allowing for versatile conversational abilities.

 ### Understanding Intent Creation